9 Best Tours and Day Trips in Seville

 The Alhambra from above

-It is no secret that there is healthy competition between the different provinces of Andalusia when it comes to vying for the position of best tourist destination in southern Spain.
+It is no secret that there is a healthy competition between the different provinces of Andalusia when it comes to vying for the position of best tourist destination in the south of Spain.
 Each of the cities has important assets to play with, but it has to be said that the Alhambra in Granada is one of the strongest assets.

-Whether or not you take the time to visit Granada on another trip, if you're passing through Seville and have the opportunity to take this day trip to the Alhambra, don't hesitate.
+Whether or not you take the time to get to know the city of Granada on another trip, if you are passing through Seville and have the opportunity to take this day trip to the Alhambra, don't hesitate.

 What this tour consists of

-The drive time between Seville and Granada is approximately three hours, but I guarantee that the time is well worth it to see this monumental paradise.
-The tour, priced at £119, includes transfer to and from Granada in an air-conditioned vehicle, pick-up and drop-off at your hotel in Seville, entrance to the Alhambra (including the Generalife and Charles V palaces) with no queues, and the services of a professional guide for the whole day.
+The driving time between Seville and Granada is approximately three hours, but I guarantee you that the time is well worth it to see this monumental paradise.
+The tour, priced at £133, includes transfer to and from Granada in an air-conditioned vehicle, pick-up and drop-off at your hotel in Seville, entrance to the Alhambra (including the Generalife and Charles V palaces) with no queues, and the services of a professional guide for the whole day.

 On a voluntary basis you can extend the experience with a walking tour of the Albaicín, a district of Granada also considered a World Heritage Site.